Rahal Letterman Lanigan Racing: IMSA SportsCar Championship

 In November 2017, Auberlen was named a BMW Brand Ambassador, and thus stepped down as a full-time driver for 2018.
 He was replaced by Connor De Phillippi as Sims' full-time partner in the 25 team.
 Edwards also had a partner change at the 24 team, with Jesse Krohn replacing Tomczyk.
 RLL also updated to the new BMW M8 GTE.
 The 25 team (Sims/De Phillippi) won at VIR and Laguna Seca and finished 6th in the 2018 drivers championship, while the 24 team (Edwards/Krohn) finished the season 8th with no race victories.

 For 2019, the 24 driver team will remain intact, but Tom Blomqvist was announced to replace Sims as De Phillippi's full-season partner in the 25 team.
 However, due to delays with his U.S. Visa, Blomqvist had to miss the 2019 24 Hours of Daytona.
 He was replaced at Daytona by Augusto Farfus, who, along with co-drivers De Phillippi, Colton Herta and Philipp Eng, won the race in the GTLM class.
 However, the cars scored only three additional podiums combined, so they ranked 6th and 7th in the GTLM drivers standings.

 In 2020, the #24 car won the 24 Hours of Daytona and got five additional points, ending second in points.
 Meanwhile, the #25 car won the 6 Hours of Atlanta plus three more podiums, placing fourth in points.

 BMW reduced its budget for the 2021 season, so RLL only entered the four endurance races.
-In a depleted GTLM field, they scored six pofiums combined but no wins.
+In a depleted GTLM field, they scored six podiums combined but no wins.

 IMSA dropped the GTLM class before the 2022 season.
 RLL joined the new GTD Pro class with the new BMW M4 GT3.
 The #25 runs full-time, whereas the #24 is an endurance-only entry.

-The team was announced to join the IMSA GTP class in 2023 with two LMDh-spec BMW.
+The team was announced to join the IMSA GTP class in 2023 with two LMDh-spec BMW M Hybrid V8s.
+The team took their first victory in the class at the 2023 Sahlen's Six Hours of The Glen.